-Rich Snippets for CMS: You can add rich snippets to your CMS pages, such as Blog, About and Contact Us.
+You can add rich snippets to your CMS pages, such as Blog, About, and Contact Us.

-Rich Snippets for social media: Add Open Graph meta tags in order to provide richer content and higher click-through rate in URLs shared on social networks, as well as grow your social media followers base.
+Add Open Graph meta tags in order to provide richer content and higher click-through rates in URLs shared on social networks.

-Breadcrumbs: Display page’s hierarchy in search results, e.g. Company > Category > Subcategory > Product.
+Display the page’s hierarchy in search results, e.g. Company > Category > Subcategory > Product.